-The National Clean Plant Network (NCPN) provides high quality asexually propagated plant material tested for targeted plant pathogens and pests to protect the environment and ensure the global competitiveness of specialty crop producers.
-In FY 2020, APHIS has a base of not less than $5,000,000 to support NCPN clean plant projects nationally.
+NCPN provides high quality asexually propagated plant material tested for targeted plant pathogens and pests to protect the environment and ensure the global competitiveness of specialty crop producers.
+In FY 2021, APHIS will provide at least $5 million to support NCPN clean plant projects nationally.

 The purpose of the NCPN is to protect plants of economic value by diagnosing for plant pathogens, curing those plants, and to protect starter plants and make them available to industry.